Banged-up Sens D-man Karlsson leaves Game 5

 Karlsson already has played through hairline fractures in the same foot during this playoff run for the Senators, a revelation he shared following the first-round win over Boston.

-Teammate Derick Brassard also left Game 5 early after a collision with Penguins forward Chris Kunitz that kept him face down on the ice for several moments.
+Ottawa forward Derick Brassard and defenseman Cody Ceci also were not on the bench for the third period.
+Brassard had a collision with Penguins forward Chris Kunitz that kept him face down on the ice for several moments.
+Ceci has battled injuries down the stretch this season.
+Boucher said they also could have played if the game was close.